bettasimousss/bettasimousss.github.io/_pages/about.md

 - **Remote Sensing for Ecology**: Applying high-resolution satellite and drone data to detect habitat loss, fragmentation, and phenological shifts.
 - **Conservation Intelligence**: Developing automated tools to support real-time biodiversity monitoring and decision-making.
 - **Interdisciplinary Collaboration**: Working with ecologists, computer scientists, conservation NGOs, and policymakers to translate research into impact.

 ---

-## Research Philosophy

-I believe that **open science**, **reproducibility**, and **interdisciplinary collaboration** are vital to solving the pressing environmental challenges of our time.
-My work is motivated by a sense of urgency and hope—that by combining ecological insight with technological innovation, we can contribute meaningfully to sustaining life on Earth.

----